marcnew2101/roku-boilerplate/README.md

    saveFocus   ' writes the focused node to m.top's focusedNode field (true by default) )
 ```
 > `focusedNode` is declared on the `BaseScreen` interface.
-When a BaseScreen-derived screen becomes visible again after being hidden, `removeHistory` reads this field and re-focuses the saved node.
+When a BaseScreen-derived screen becomes visible again after being hidden, `removeFromStack` reads this field and re-focuses the saved node.

 #### Note